forma-cloud/FormaCloud/README.md

-# FormaCloud Installation Guide
+# Forma Cloud Connection Guide

-Forma Cloud is a Silicon Valley company that offers an effortless way to dramatically cut your AWS costs.
-We have increased cash efficiency for numerous businesses.
-Our product portfolio includes:
+Our Al-powered product discovers unnecessary AWS cloud compute resources and eliminates them - an otherwise manual and time intensive process that is an inefficient use of human attention.
+We free up engineering teams to focus on what matters most: building stuff.
+Our product includes the following components:

-- ClariSpend: gives daily bill analysis and 7-day trend data by accounts and services.
-Through reports and anomaly detections, you will be able to understand and control utilization.
-It will be enabled once you have installed Optima.
+- ClariSpend: provides daily bill analysis and 7-day trend data by accounts and services.
+We also detect aberrations in your AWS usage and through our comprehensive reporting, you will be able to understand and control your AWS utilization.

-- Optima: automates instance downsizing, buying and selling of reserved instances, savings plans management and shutting down unused instances (all-in-one saving approach).
-It provides real-time notifications for saving opportunities as well as easy-to-access action buttons.
+- Optima: automates instance downsizing, buying and selling of reserved instances, manages your savings plans, and shuts down unused instances.
+We provide real-time notifications for saving opportunities as well as easy-to-access action buttons directly within Slack.
 In addition, you will be able to manage inventories and generate visualizations and reports using our web portal.

 ## Supported Platforms